Black Heritage Destinations in Central New Jersey

 Scotch Plains

 Gather for a golf outing with historic impact and star power in lovely Scotch Plains.
-From 1921 to 1964, Scotch Hills Country Club was known as Shady Rest Golf and Country Club, the first Black-owned golf and country club in the US and the first with a Black membership.
-The elite met here—Count Basie, Duke Ellington and Billie Holiday, among many other luminaries.
+Established in 1921, Shady Rest Country Club is the first Black-owned golf and country club in the US and the first with a Black membership.
+The elite met here – Count Basie, Duke Ellington and Billie Holiday, among many other luminaries.
 John Shippen, Jr., known as the first American-born Black golf professional, was once the club’s pro and greenskeeper.
-Today, you can follow in their footsteps, while playing a public, 9-hole golf course, as well as an 18-hole mini golf course with a picturesque waterfall, stepping ponds and meandering streams.
+Today, you can follow in their footsteps while playing a public, 9-hole golf course, as well as an 18-hole mini golf course with a picturesque waterfall, stepping ponds and meandering streams.